 Butterfly beauty - maybe my favorite card ever

 This may be my favorite card I ever made - and since I've been stamping cards since 1998, that's saying quite a lot!
 It is simple and yet completely gorgeous.
 This card can be used for almost any occasion.
-I've made this card in a few variations and colors, and will include a variation in my Butterfly Beauty dies tutorial in September 2020.
+I've made this card in a few variations and colors, and included a variation in my Butterfly Beauty dies tutorial in September 2020 found here.

 I partially watercolored a sheet of watercolor paper, ran it through the SU!
 Cut and Emboss machine with Old World Paper embossing folder, then added die cut butterflies before mounting it and finishing with rhinestones.
 So elegant and beautiful!

 Ingredients: Watercolor paper (you can use whisper white but need to be more careful with the water); pumpkin pie, whisper white and basic black cardstocks; crushed curry and pumpkin pie ink; sponge; water painter; old world embossing folder; butterfly beauty dies; liquid glue and glue dots; and rhinestones.
 Also uses SU!
 Cut and Emboss machine.